Plusnet SIM only explained

 What benefits are there for Plusnet broadband customers joining Plusnet Mobile?

 Plusnet broadband customers signing up to Plusnet Mobile get an extra 2GB of data for free each month.
 Existing Plusnet broadband customers are also eligible for Mates Rates.
 This gives you extra data or discounted prices on selected plans.

 Are calls to other Plusnet mobiles free?

-Calls to all UK mobile numbers are included in your monthly allowance, as calls to your Plusnet Mobile voicemail, and to standard UK landline numbers (number starting with 01, 02, 03).
+Calls to all UK mobile numbers are included in your monthly allowance, as are calls to your Plusnet Mobile voicemail, and to standard UK landline numbers (number starting with 01, 02, 03).